Ride-The-Lightning/RTL/README.md

 * [Troubleshooting](#trouble)

 ### <a name="intro"></a>Introduction
-RTL is a device agnostic web user interface for Lightning Network Daemon.
+RTL is a full function, device agnostic web user interface for Lightning Network Daemon, to help manage lightning node operations.
 Lightning Network Daemon is an implementation of Lightning Network BOLT protocol by [Lightning Labs](https://lightning.engineering/).

 Pre-requisite for running RTL is a functioning LND node.
 You can setup your own node, by following the below guides: